“When should I quit trading for good?”

 Trading, by its very nature, is full of uncertainty.
 You never know what’s really going happen.
 If you know what you’re doing by any measure, you can have a pretty good idea of what’s going to happen, but it’s never going to be a sure thing.
 And a lot of people find it very difficult to thrive under such conditions.

 But with every problem and with every challenging situation, comes a great lesson.
-Life/the Universe/ God (whatever or want to call it) is saying: “Hey listen, there is something here that you haven’t mastered.
+Life/the Universe/ God (whatever you want to call it) is saying: “Hey listen, there is something here that you haven’t mastered.
 So what are you going to do?
 Learn and master?
 Or walk away?”

 No matter what you are currently experiencing in your trading and no matter how bad and painful it may look and feel, it is very important to remind yourself that no storm lasts forever.
 It will eventually come to pass.
 And what arises after that shall pass too.
 And the cycle continues… the person who walks that path with stability of mind is one who has already won the game.